Economic Growth, Cycles and Policy

 In reality, CB uses short-term interest rates as their policy instruments (rather than the money supply).

-The main advantage of targeting interest rating versus money supply is that, in the second case, the difference between fluctuating demand and stable siupply would lead to strongly functuating interest rates.
+The main advantage of targeting interest rates versus money supply is that, in the second case, the difference between fluctuating demand and stable supply would lead to strongly fluctuating interest rates.

 Nowadays CB counterbalance fluctuations in money demand by adapting the money supply to maintain the short-term interest rate at the targeted level.